Renal injury: AAST grade IV

 Large perinephric haematoma surrounds the kidney and the ureter.

-Right renal laceration (AAST Grade IV injury) as described above with active bleeding, and evidence of extravasation from the collecting system.
+Left renal laceration (AAST Grade IV injury) as described above with active bleeding, and evidence of extravasation from the collecting system.